jtextor/immunet/README.md

- ma# ImmuNet: a Segmentation-Free Machine Architecture Pipeline for Lymphocyte Phenotyping
+ # ImmuNet: a Segmentation-Free Machine Architecture Pipeline for Lymphocyte Phenotyping

 This repository contains the implementation of the machine learning model introduced in the following manuscript: